SaschaWillems/Vulkan/README.md

 ## <img src="./images/linuxlogo.png" alt="" height="32px"> Linux

-Use the provided the provided CMakeLists.txt for use with [CMake](https://cmake.org) to generate a build configuration for your favorite IDE or compiler.
+Use the provided CMakeLists.txt with [CMake](https://cmake.org) to generate a build configuration for your favorite IDE or compiler.

 Note that you need [assimp](https://github.com/assimp/assimp) in order to compile the examples for Linux.
 Either compile and install from the repository, or install libassimp-dev.
 The examples require at least version 3.2.